-Many begin Python-based web development with Django but switch to something like Flask, which is more minimalistic.
+Many begin Python-based Django development but switch to something like Flask, which is more minimalistic.
 The community appears predisposed to developing its own stack in this manner.
 On the other hand, Ruby on Rails developers are more likely to ‘hit the ground running’, especially in the field of startups.

 Python’s main advantage over Ruby has little to do with the features of the language.
 Apparently, Python is preferred more by computer scientists.
 It is becoming more and more popular for scientific and academic applications.

-While Ruby offers product solutions that are ‘out of the box’ and slick, Python has more of components such as Tornado that are well-written.
+While Ruby offers product solutions that are ‘out of the box’ and slick, Python has more components, such as Tornado, that are well-written.

 Python also seems to be the better bet as it is used at Google and there is great potential for things like LiveNode getting open source releases.

 The first step to get your tech startup up and running, after you have a great business idea, is to decide which programming language to use to write your IT products.
 Although you can write your product in any language and do it rather well, situations such as those where startups have limited time and budgets can make a difference.
 Python can prove quite economical in terms of both time and money.

 Python is useful for startups in the following ways:

 - The specific requirements of startups that Python fulfills.